Flextime: European Commission

+Germany

 Flexible working time accounts are also known as deposited working-time accounts or work bank account systems.
-It is derived from the German Federal Labor Government's reform program, which was passed by the German Federal Government on 21 August 2002.
+It is derived from the German Federal Labor Government's reform program, which was passed by the German Federal Government on August 21, 2002.
 Then Federal Chancellor, Gerhard Schröder, announced that the program would invite the former Director of Human Resources Management of Volkswagen, Peter Hartz, chaired the Labour Market Reform Committee.
 This program's goal is to make the rigidity of the labor system more flexible and to change the old social welfare policy, in order to lighten heavy financial burden.

-Definitions

 The concept of flexible working time accounts is to establish labor-self accounts, and laborers can save their working hours, just like saving money, into their own accounts.
 The working hours in their accounts are their assets, so that employers and workers on both sides can increase or decrease the work required by each other without affecting salaries or welfare.
 While achieving the purpose of flexible labor, the account-system may be short-term, long or permanent for the convention.

-Characteristics

 A flexible working time account system has the following four characteristics: